pupilfirst/wd201-scripts/todo-user-interface/interface-to-delete-to-do/README.md

   </svg>
 </a>
 ```
-Great! the icon is now visible.
+Great!
+The icon is now visible.

 But the problem is, it's always visible.
 A better user experience would be to show the delete icon only when user hovers over the To-Do item.
 For that, we have to write some custom CSS.